Darkness Prevails

 Darkness Prevails is the debut EP from Devil Sold His Soul, released in 2005.
 It was produced and recorded by Mark Williams at Criterion/Battery Studios, London.
 It was re-released in 2008 after their debut album A Fragile Hope was released and included bonus tracks and a DVD containing music videos and live footage.

+It was rated a four out of ten by Metal Temple Magazine.